textileio/community/docs/a-tour-of-textile.md

     }
     ```

-As expected, looks like Clyde invited us to "My runs".
+As expected, it looks like Clyde invited us to "My runs".
 Notice that we had to supply the `--api` flag to tell the command-line client to list invites from the non-default peer API.

 !!! tip
     You can avoid the need to use the `--api` when interacting with non-default peer APIs by exporting an environment variable, e.g., `export API="http://127.0.0.1:41600"`.